vhaasteren/anpta_containers/README.md

 Purpose
 -------

 This repo provides a reproducible docker image for PTA analysis.
-The main goal is for this image to be converted into a singularity container for use on High Throughput Clusters.
+One of the main goals is for this image to be converted into a singularity container for use on High Throughput Clusters.
 The workflow is as follows

 First create the docker image from the Dockerfile locally.
 Then, the docker image needs to be saved to a tarball so that it can be copied over to a computing cluster that runs singularity (in case singularity does not run locally, like on apple silicon).
 Then, singularity can convert the docker tarball to a singularity container.

+These containers also have user-space versions for devcontainer use.

 Images and targets